How Do Scroll Air Compressors Operate and Why Use One?

 Rotary vs Scroll Compressor

 While the scroll compressor operates via one fixed scroll and one that orbits around it to compress the air, the design of a rotary screw compressor consists of a male and female motor, which mesh closely without touching.
 As they rotate, the helical screws decrease the volume between them, compressing the air in the chamber and forcing it toward the center of the rotors.
-The treated air exits through a central discharge port at the end of the rotors.
+The compressors air exits through a central discharge port at the end of the rotors.

 Aside from design differences, rotary screw and scroll compressors can be compared by their operational pros and cons: